 Security: Sonic does not engage in any practice that could possibly jeopardize network security or customer information.
 Sonic employs a variety of industry-standard security practices on the network to ensure customer protection.
 Sonic monitors overall network activity to detect potential intrusion and denial of service attack.
 Additionally, end-users whose systems are compromised, and are sourcing malicious traffic, may be contacted or suspended until the system is secured.
 We may block traffic to or from customers when a denial of service attack is in progress, and when such traffic is impacting network elements shared by other customers.

-Note regarding FTTN and IP Broadband services: FTTN and IP Broadband products utilize AT&T infrastructure for service delivery.
+Note regarding IP Broadband services: IP Broadband products utilize AT&T infrastructure for service delivery.
 Per Sonic’s agreement with AT&T, traffic on these services is not subject to usage caps, throttling, or prioritization.
 Usage of an AT&T provided modem/router is required with these services and an equipment fee is applicable.

 Service Description: Sonic provides internet access via Fiber, ADSL1, ADSL2, VDSL2, EFM, T1, T3, Metro Ethernet.
 Actual speeds vary by location and product selected.
 See our website for details.